HenryZhou19/Pytorch-Template/README.md

 # Pytorch Template

-A simple template for Pytorch projects.
+***A simple template for Pytorch projects.***
+⭐Prepare for datasets, models, criterions, and it will work.
+⭐Help focusing on the main tasks in your research.
+⭐Various common operations and tools are intergrated and simplified.
+⭐Easy to use, easy to extend, easy to maintain.

 ## 👉 [GitHub Repository](https://github.com/HenryZhou19/Pytorch-Template)

 ## 🚀 Easy Start